 A quality home security camera will enable you to keep a watchful eye on your home, especially while you’re away.
 Indoor models can help you monitor your children and pets, while outdoor models can catch prowlers in the act—and hopefully discourage them from coming around in the first place.

 Some models—from Ring, Arlo, Netatmo, and Maximus—incorporate lights that can illuminate your way.
-Cameras incorporated into doorbells can monitor your front porch and let you interact with visitors without needing to approach the door—or even be home at the time.
+Cameras incorporated into doorbells can monitor your porch and let you interact with visitors without needing to approach the door—or even be home at the time.
+The best models can discern between people and pets and recognize the presence of a package left at your door.

 Several companies have soundbars in their collections, so you can improve your TV- and movie-watching experiences when you’re not listening to music.
 In each case, a smartphone or tablet is all you need to control everything.
 Some Sonos models even include Amazon Alexa and Google Assistant onboard, rendering them capable of controlling other smart home devices (although only one or the other can be activated—you can’t use both at the same time).